Why do fire grates melt - A handy guide to prolonging the life of your grate.

 We are often asked by customers why their fire grate has bent, warped or even melted.

 The quick answer is "your grate is getting too hot to the point where the cast iron is starting to melt".
-This overheating can be caused by a number of factors as we have detailed below:
+This overheating can be caused by a number of factors which we have detailed below in order of importance.

 - Temper the metal on your first fire - Starting with a small fire when using a grate for the first time will prolong its life.

 - Pull out the ashpan cover - If there are no air gaps in your ashpan cover air will not draw from underneath causing overheating as detailed above.

 - Don't put fuel all in one spot - Spreading out fuels evenly prevents hotspots in the grate and will increase the lifespan.

 - Do not use water to put your fire out - The sudden decrease in temperature will reduce the lifespan of the grate.